 This can include content on their website, metadata, or even unstructured content like Microsoft Word docs, PowerPoints, or PDFs.
 The search service platform then organizes, compiles, and indexes the information.

-Service providers have different proprietary ways of building an index.
+Service providers have different proprietary ways of building a search index.
 Coveo offers unified search , which centralizes indexing and search across a wide range of content and data sources.

 Let’s walk through this with some real-world examples: